-Throughout the year we undertake several charity events across the county these include charity car washes, the three peaks challenges and other events to raise money for local and national causes.
+Throughout the year we undertake several charity events.
+These include charity car washes, the three peaks challenge and other events to raise money for local and national causes.

-We also hold community open days across the county for the public to come into fire stations and meet the crews and experience what it is like to be a firefighter.
+We hold community open days across the county for the public to come into fire stations and meet the crews and experience what it is like to be a firefighter.
 We also promote community and fire safety advice.

-At the end of all our whole time courses the recruits organise a charity event to raise money for the firefighters charity and a chosen local good cause.
-This year was a ladder climb event that was the equivalent of climbing Mount Kilimanjaro (5895m) in just two hours.
-The recruits raised over £1000.
+At the end of all our wholetime courses the recruits organise a charity event to raise money for the firefighters charity and a chosen local good cause.
+This year was a ladder climb event that was the equivalent of climbing Mount Kilimanjaro (5,895m) in just two hours.
+The recruits raised over £1,000.